Tesla Decides to Recall 3,878 Cybertrucks over Concerns about Unintentional Acceleration

-- Tesla has announced that it’s recalling all Cybertrucks made between November and April after it received complaints that the cars might unintentionally accelerate
+- Tesla has announced that it will recall all Cybertrucks made between November and April after it received complaints that the cars might unintentionally accelerate

 - Affected customers will be notified by the company in June when they can get the accelerator fixed at no cost